FasterXML/jackson-module-kotlin/src/test/kotlin/com/fasterxml/jackson/module/kotlin/README.md

     val newEntity = mapper.readValue<MyEntity>(json)

     expectFailure<AssertionError>("GitHub #335 has been fixed!") {
-        // newEntity.type is hte string "null" instead of the null value assertNull(newEntity.type)
+        // newEntity.type is the string "null" instead of the null value assertNull(newEntity.type)
     }
 }